yulonglim/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can use this command to obtain a physical copy of student list so that you can submit it to the management if required.
+You can use this command to obtain a physical copy of the student list so that you can submit it to the management if required.
 </div>

 Examples: